Vows and Scripts for Weddings: Meaning, Structure, Cultural Context and a Complete Ceremony Script

 Readings / reflectionsAdds voice and contextReaders / family / friends

-What a Typical Vows + Script Package Contains
+What a Typical Vows and Script Package Contains

 In practice, a usable script is more than pretty sentences.
 It includes timing, cues, and plain instructions.
 People need to know what happens next.
 Especially when emotion shows up.